francescoo22/masters-thesis/chapters/3-Related-Work.typ

 === Prevention

 Alias prevention techniques introduce constructs that ensure aliasing does not occur in specific contexts, in a way that can be statically verified.
 For static checkability, constructs must be conservatively defined.
 For instance, a checkable version of "uncaptured" might restrict all variable bindings within a method, except when calling other methods that also have uncaptured attributes.
 This approach would forbid uses that programmers may happen to know as alias-free but cannot be statically checked to be safe.

+As will be illustrated in @cap:annotations-kt and in @cap:annotation-system, the uniqueness system developed in this work falls into this category, as it employs conservative annotations to enforce alias prevention in a manner that can be statically verified.

 === Control

-Aliasing prevention alone is not sufficient because aliasing is unavoidable in conventional object-oriented programming.
-Aliasing control is necessary to ensure the system does not reach a state with unexpected aliasing, which requires analysis of the runtime state.
+Aliasing prevention alone may not be sufficient because aliasing can be unavoidable in conventional object-oriented programming.
+Aliasing control is used to ensure that the system does not reach a state with unexpected aliasing, which requires analysis of the runtime state.
+However, since this work focuses on static verification, approaches that rely on runtime analysis are not relevant.

 == Systems for Controlling Aliasing